kevincobain2000/email_extractor/README.md

     limit of urls to crawl (default 1000)
 -o string
     file to write to (default "emails.txt")
--timeout int
+-sleep int
+    sleep in milliseconds before each request to avoid getting blocked -timeout int
     timeout in milliseconds (default 10000)
 -url string